hakimjonas/valar/docs-src/MIGRATION.md

 // More specific validator
 given Validator[Email] with { ... }

 // Which one gets used?
-In 3.6 vs 3.7 it might be different! val result = summon[Validator[Email]].validate(email)
+In 3.6 vs. 3.7 it might be different! val result = summon[Validator[Email]].validate(email)
 ```